Prism

 📣 Objective

-Prism will be the go-to platform for clients to find answers to all their legal questions.
+LegalVision needs a consolidated platform where its clients can find answers to all their legal questions.

 🚀 Business Impact